adam-cowley/twitch-project/README.md

 #### Configuration & Dynamic Modules

-By default, these modules are registerd as static modules.
+By default, these modules are registered as static modules.
 In order to add configuration to the driver, we'll have add a static method which accepts the user's Neo4j credentials and returns a `DynamicModule`.

 The first thing to do is generate an interface that will define the details allowed when instantiating the module.